Starburst Admin - get started #

 Memory and hardware resource requirements depend on the planned capacity of the cluster.
 Following are a few high level guidelines:

-- Use identical machines for all workers.
+- Use identical hardware configurations for all workers.

 - Start with at least two workers, scale up as needed.